pitastrudl/wekanwiki/Features.md

 Note: Not all are available at Sandstorm yet.

-* Import from Trello (Not on Sandstorm)
+* Import from Trello (Not on Sandstorm yet)
-* On Sandstorm: LDAP, passwordless email, SAML, GitHub and Google Auth
+* Sandstorm: LDAP, passwordless email, SAML, GitHub and Google Auth
 * Checklists
 * Card comments
 * Member assignations to board